timfingerhut/git_practice/README.txt

-Hello Git and GitHub - from the cmd line
+Hello Git and GitHub :)